kubja/gazebo-vegetation/README.md

 Installation
 -------------------------
 Copy the package into your catkin workspace.
 Run catkin_make.
-Once you run Gazebo you will see the package in the Insert tab -- you can add the ve
+Once you run Gazebo you will see the package in the Insert tab -- you can add the trees and bushes.

 Changelog
 -----------------
 ## 0.1
-* Added 9 trees and 5 bushes
+* Added 10 trees and 5 bushes